Who are we?

 FTD is a dementia that often affects younger people but diagnosis can be difficult to obtain in the early years because it is experienced infrequently by GPs or clinicians.

 Carers can be doubly disadvantaged when seeking medical help and support, as those with FTD may score highly on memory tests such as the Mini Mental State Examination (MMSE) that are administered when testing for dementia.
-However with FTD memory is relatively well preserved so a high MMSE score isn’t unusual.
+However with FTD memory is relatively well preserved so a high MMSE score is not unusual.

 Often social workers and others administering standard tests for mental capacity, don’t fully appreciate the nature of FTD and the lack of insight on the part of the person with it, thus failing to realise that capacity may only be partial when assessing finance or personal safety.

-Only clinicians are qualified to advise on medical matters but we can offer support whilst waiting for a diagnosis of FTD, and following a diagnosis.
+We do not advise on medical matters but we can offer support whilst waiting for a diagnosis of FTD, and following a diagnosis.
 If the diagnosis is something other than FTD we will try to point you in the direction of more appropriate help.

 What does it cost?